Last reviewed: November 2022

 You are required to use the online booking process provided unless you have access support requirements or do not have access to the internet.
 Booking and communication by telephone can be requested (see accessibility).

 Scottish Sculpture Workshop has put in place enhanced measures to protect our users and staff from COVID-19.
-These measures have been developed in line with:
+These measures are outlined on our website here

-Prior to your visit we will provide you with a COVID-19 at SSW Information Pack which details these measures and guidelines.
-By participating in Established Practice you are consenting to the guidelines and measures set out in the SSW COVID-19 Information Pack and agree to abide by them while on site at SSW.
+By participating in Established Practice you are consenting to the guidelines and measures set out in the SSW COVID-19 Information.
 Scottish Sculpture Workshop will not be held liable for any exposure to COVID-19 or related harm.

 If your circumstances change and/or you anticipate a delay with your subscription payment please contact us in advance and we will work with you to support your continued access, where possible.